Gondwana University and Other Exam News

 Essay on Environmental Pollution.
 The environment is the surrounding of an organism.
 The environment in which an organism lives is made up of various components like air, water, land, etc. These components are found in fixed proportions to create a harmonious balance in the environment for the organism to live in.

-23. Pollution and Its Effects Essay for Students in English
+23. Water Pollution Essay for Students in English